Is it worth it?

 - An agent could arrange introductions between potential buyers and HOA board members who will likely sing their neighborhood’s praises.

 - In listing descriptions or photographs, an agent could highlight a community’s lesser-known features or outline its key covenants, which are often geared toward safety and neighborliness.

 Pro?
 Con?
 Point of view

 Most of the stipulations imposed by a homeowners association can be viewed as either pro or con, depending on the client.
 Being equipped to explain the benefits and detriments can help establish an agent’s specialized expertise.
 In all likelihood, more clients will have questions about HOAs as the organizations become more prevalent.

 HOA-USA, a resource for volunteers serving their neighborhood and community associations, places the number of households represented by homeowners associations at more than 40 million.
-The Community Associations Institute, another organization supporting such groups, points to U.S. Census data showing the number of HOAs nationwide steadily increasing since 1970.
+The Community Associations Institute, another organization supporting such groups, points to data showing the number of HOAs nationwide steadily increasing since 1970.

 What other information related to a neighborhood’s inner workings should be considered for inclusion among Community Profiles?
 Knowing a bit more about specific homeowners association rules can prepare real estate agents with answers to questions that may pop up during showings, open houses or phone calls with new leads.